Trump treats himself after first 2024 rally speech in Waco – with McDonald’s

 “You put me back in the White House, their reign will be over and America will be a free nation once again.”

-He also vehemently denied that he had an affair with adult film star Stormy Daniels as he faces a potential indictment for paying money to keep their affair quiet.
+He also denied an affair with adult film star Stormy Daniels as he faces a potential criminal indictment from the Manhattan District Attorney’s Office over allegations he paid hush money to her during the 2016 presidential campaign.

 Join our commenting forum